 DisCoCat is a categorical semantics of a formal system which models natural language syntax, known as Lambek Calculus\footnote{There is a parallel pregroup syntax which gives you the same semantics, as discussed in \cite{Coeckeetal2013}}, denoted by $\L$.
-The work in \cite{Kanovich2016} extends Lambek calculus with a relevant modality, and denotes the resulting logic by $\blstar$.
-As an example application domain, they use the new logic to formalise the grammatical structure of the parasitic gap phenomena in natural language.
+The work in \cite{Kanovich2016} extends Lambek calculus with a \textit{relevant modality}, and denotes the resulting logic by $\blstar$.
+Relevant (or relevance) logics were originally developed as a critique of the semantics of material implication \cite{curry_craig_1953}, where a false premise followed by a true conclusion should be regarded as true even if the statements have nothing to do with one another.
+The resulting logics, viewed proof-theoretically, form a family substructural logics which admit the structural rules of contraction, the rule allowing reuse of formulas, and permutation, the rule allowing for permuting formulas.
+In \cite{Kanovich2016} the authors extend $\L$ with a modality, $!$, which allows for the use of \textit{controlled} versions of the structural rules of permutation and contraction (see Table \ref{Lsrules}), originally missing from the Lambek Calculus.
+As a motivating example for the introduction of this modality, the authors of \cite{Kanovich2016} apply the new logic to formalise the grammatical structure of a discontinuity phenomena referred to as \emph{parasitic gaps}.